open-telemetry/opentelemetry-collector-contrib/exporter/splunkhecexporter/README.md

   will be broken down into several requests.
 Default value is 2097152 bytes (2 MiB).
 Maximum allowed value is 838860800 (~ 800 MB).
 When set to 0, it will treat as infinite length and it will create only one request per batch.
 - `max_event_size` (default: 5242880): Maximum raw uncompressed individual event size in bytes.
 Maximum allowed value is 838860800 (~ 800 MB).
+- `max_per_conn` (default: unset): If set, limits the number of bytes a HTTP connection can send before being closed.
+This setting is useful to balance requests across multiple targets behind a load balancer.
 - `splunk_app_name` (default: "OpenTelemetry Collector Contrib") App name is used to track telemetry information for Splunk App's using HEC by App name.
 - `splunk_app_version` (default: Current OpenTelemetry Collector Contrib Build Version): App version is used to track telemetry information for Splunk App's using HEC by App version.
 - `log_data_enabled` (default: true): Specifies whether the log data is exported.
 Set it to `false` if you want the log